frederic-perez/AmE-dictionary/data/dictionary.md

 __counsel__ _n_ :two::hammer:
 __counselor__ _n_
 __count on__ _phr v_ To rely or depend on (someone) to do something.
-__count your blessings__ _idiom_ :four: (count (one's) blessings) To be grateful for the good things in your life, often to stop yourself becoming too unhappy about the bad things.
+__count your blessings__ _idiom_ :four: (count (one’s) blessings) To be grateful for the good things in your life, often to stop yourself becoming too unhappy about the bad things.
 __count__ _n_ :four::hammer: _He entered guilty pleas to two manslaughter counts._
 __countenance<sup>1</sup>__ _n_ :four::hammer: _His countenance was pale and sunken._
 __countenance<sup>2</sup>__ _v_ :two::hammer: